-If you want to explore the world around you and make a difference for the better, consider becoming a chemical engineer.
-Chemical engineers take chemistry out of the laboratory and into the real world by applying scientific knowledge, technical expertise, and creativity to make useful materials; without chemical engineering, things like fertilizer and antibiotics wouldn't exist in the quantities that we need them.
+If you want to explore the world around you and help make the world a better place, consider becoming a chemical engineer.
+Chemical engineers take chemistry out of the laboratory and into the real world by applying scientific knowledge, technical expertise, innovation, and creativity to make useful materials; without chemical engineering, things like fertilizers, vaccines, and antibiotics wouldn't exist in the quantities that we need them.
 With their skills and abilities, chemical engineers can be involved in research, development (taking a process from bench scale to full scale), design and evaluation (deciding how a process should work), plant design (deciding how a chemical plant should be built), plant operation, sales, management, and academics.
-The University of Utah’s Department of Chemical Engineering is nationally recognized for its research programs, and it was recently ranked 5th in the country in federal research and development funding.
-In this prestigious program, you will complete courses in math, physics, chemistry, and engineering, with your studies culminating in the required fundamentals of engineering exam (FE exam).
+The University of Utah’s Department of Chemical Engineering is nationally recognized for its research and teaching.
+In this program, you will complete courses in math, physics, chemistry, and engineering.
 You can also complete an optional emphasis in Energy Engineering.
 By the time of graduation, about 50 percent of our graduates have found employment or been admitted to post-graduate programs that include law, medicine, and graduate school in a variety of fields.

 The Student Experience

 In addition to your academic pursuits, be sure to get involved in the many organizations and extracurricular activities offered by the Department of Chemical Engineering.
 The WAChE (Women and Allies in Chemical Engineering) student group provides opportunities for professional development, networking, and peer support to undergraduate woman chemical engineering majors.
 You can also join the AIChE (American Institute of Chemical Engineers) to network and find jobs in industry, and participate in the ChemE Car Team.
 The ChemE Car Team participates in national and global competitions, challenging students to build a working compact car that runs only on chemical reactions.